Martha's Advice For Cleaning Suede & Leather

 The key is to allow the item to air dry while maintaining its original shape.
 Otherwise, while it is wet if it is crumpled up, for example, it will dry that way and be hard to get back into its normal shape.

 Therefore, just make sure everything is laid out properly, or hanging on a plastic hanger straight and neat, like it should be, and let it air dry.

 Then, afterward the item will most likely be stiff, but with wear it should loosen back out.

 Did you like the video as much as I did?
 I would love to hear from you with your own tips for cleaning and stain removal of leather and suede.

-Finally, if you want to learn even more of Martha's tips for stain removal check out these additional videos from Martha Stewart about stain removal
+If you want to learn even more of Martha's tips for stain removal check out these additional videos from Martha Stewart about stain removal

-.Photo courtesy of CarbonNYC
+.Top photo courtesy of CarbonNYC

 There are affiliate links on this page, and if you purchase a product through them I receive a small commission.
 Purchasing through my links costs you nothing extra, but helps support the free information provided on this site and my family.
 To learn more please see my product review disclosure statement.